 Bowling alleys offer entertainment for the general population, and for more serious bowlers, they offer a chance to train and compete.
 These alleys typically consist of multiple lanes, but modern-day alleys can be so much more.
-It’s common for a bowling alley to not only offer bowling, but to also feature arcades and other forms of entertainment.
+It’s common for a bowling alley to not only offer bowling but also to feature food, alcohol, arcade games, and other forms of entertainment.
 Shoe rentals, food services, bowling leagues, and events like birthday parties are other common income streams for these businesses.

 A bowling alley may adopt a specific business model.
 Some alleys specialize in providing a professional bowling environment and are designed to appeal to professionals with lanes and setups that follow competition regulations.
 Other alleys take a more liberal approach, focusing on the family entertainment value that bowling offers.
 Glow-in-the-dark bowling parties, fun decor, upbeat music, and kid-friendly setups all appeal to non-professional bowlers who are looking for entertainment.

 According to IBIS World, the bowling centers industry experienced a 2.4% growth from 2015 to 2020.
 An increase in disposable income has driven more discretionary spending, resulting in increased demand for entertainment options, like bowling.
-Bowling alleys also shifted to offer a variety of services, like the availability of arcades, to draw in consumers.
+Bowling alleys also shifted to offer various services, like the availability of arcades, to draw in consumers.

-IBIS World predicts that the industry will continue to grow more slowly from 2020 to 2025.
-Because the number of league bowlers is in decline, it’s likely that more bowling alleys will market toward the casual bowler out for entertainment than the professional bowler.
-This change will likely result in a reduction in the number of larger bowling centers, with the focus shifting to smaller local operations.
+IBIS World predicts that the industry will continue to slowly grow in popularity from 2020 to 2025.
+Because the number of league bowlers is in decline, more bowling alleys will likely market toward the casual bowler out for entertainment than the professional bowler.
+This change will likely reduce the number of larger bowling centers, with the focus shifting to smaller local operations.

 Because the bowling sport culture has changed, bowling alleys need to adjust, too.
 While bowling used to be league-focused with less emphasis on casual entertainment, that has pivoted.
 Today, alleys need to appeal to a broad audience, including kids, single adults, and families.